mauroservienti/milestone.github.io/_posts/2019-02-20-viewmodel-composition-maze.md

 ![a-composed-product](/img/posts/viewmodel-composition-maze/a-composed-product.jpg)

 Given a key, `products/1`, we can now ask services to return data identified by the given key.
-All the retrieve operation can be run in parallel as the only shared, and required, piece of information is the key.
+All the retrieve operations can be run in parallel as the only shared, and required, piece of information is the key.
 Once all the data are on the client, whatever client means in this context, they can be composed as a ViewModel.

 ## Let's compose!

 At this point there is nothing preventing us doing something as simple as merging data returned from different services to automatically generate the required ViewModel.
-In theory if Marketing returns something like:
+In theory, if Marketing returns something like:

 ```json
 {